How Does Inheritance Tax Planning Work?

 What options are available to reduce inheritance tax?

-The inheritance tax planning methods our solicitors can help with include:
+The inheritance tax planning options our solicitors can help with include:

 Inheritance tax exemption